Kvitekvist/FUS/README.md

 ### Choose controller options

-In MO2 in category `1.7 - Optional VR Gameplay Mods` there is a mod called `VRIK Rift-Index-WMR Controller Bindings`.
+In MO2 in category `Optional VR Gameplay Mods` there is a mod called `VRIK Rift-Index-WMR Controller Bindings`.
 Enable this if you want to use the VRIK controller bindings (recommended).
+"Rift" in this case means "Oculus/Meta", so if you use a Quest or Quest 2, best also use that mod.
 In that case you need to also enable the bindings in SteamVR controller settings after starting the game!
 Please see the [VRIK mod page](https://www.nexusmods.com/skyrimspecialedition/mods/23416) for explanations about the controller bindings.

 In [this guide](https://docs.google.com/document/d/15OU6kbtt-jNQ8sL8d-URMuNa-r1-kKJbJHt0dHE-VpU) I explain the controller mappings in more detail so you can change to whatever you wish if you want.

+### VR FPS Stabilizer

+This mod has a separate category.
+I smoothes your framerate by automatically lowering some LOD distance settings when your GPU can't keep the framerate.
+It doesn't perform miracles but it's pretty handy when you're sometimes fine, and sometimes fall into reprojection.
+You need to select the setting that corresponds to your refresh rate.
+This means for an HTC Vive, select 90 Hz, for a Rift, select 80 Hz, and for devices with variable framerates like the Valve Index, select the option that is the same as your framerate in the device.
+If you use forced reprojection (motion smoothing always on in SteamVR or forced ASW in Oculus), you need to select the option for half the framerate!
+E.g. I set the Valve Index to 120Hz, have motion smoothing set to "always on", and thus I need the 60 Hz setting of VR FPS Stabilizer.

+IMPORTANT: This mod does not work when OpenComposite is used!
+However, the performance boost of OpenComposite is still the better choice.

 ### Other